-Upon completion of all three terms, participants receive a certificate as a contemplative caregiver.
-Prior experience with Buddhism is not necessary.
+Each course can be taken separately.
+Upon completion of all 3 courses, participants receive a certificate as a Contemplative Caregiver.
 Continuing education units are available.

 Video: In the Words of Our Participants ↓

-The Contemplative Caregiver Course is a collaboration between Jennifer Block, founder of Beyond Measure School for Contemplative Care and San Francisco Zen Center, with Susan O’Connell, Vice President as the primary vision holder.
-This curriculum will inform the Zen-inspired senior living community currently being developed by San Francisco Zen Center and Northern California Presbyterian Homes and Services.
+The Contemplative Caregiver Courses are a collaboration between Jennifer Block, founder of Beyond Measure School for Contemplative Care and San Francisco Zen Center, with Susan O’Connell, President as the primary vision holder.
+This curriculum will inform the Zen-inspired senior living community currently being developed by San Francisco Zen Center.